 "Stephen Lee has set a very high bar during his years of serving as the ECP deputy director," Diachin said.
 "Stephen’s contributions have been extensive, and I’m honored to have been selected for this important role -- important for DOE’s efforts in achieving our goals of a capable exascale computing ecosystem, and important for the U.S. HPC community and our nation’s efforts toward technology leadership.
 This is an exciting time in computing, and ECP is a marquee project in defining our future.
 I look forward to working with the very talented ECP team of researchers as we work to make exascale computing a reality in the next few years."

 About the ECP

-The U.S. Department of Energy’s Exascale Computing Project is responsible for developing the strategy, aligning the resources, and conducting the R&D necessary to achieve the nation’s imperative of delivering exascale computing starting in 2021.
+The U.S. Department of Energy’s is responsible for developing the strategy, aligning the resources, and conducting the R&D necessary to achieve the nation’s imperative of delivering exascale computing starting in 2021.
 ECP’s mission is to ensure all the necessary pieces are in place for the first exascale systems, delivering an ecosystem that includes mission critical applications, software stack, hardware architecture and advanced system engineering and hardware components to enable fully functional, capable exascale computing environments critical to national security, scientific discovery, and a strong U.S. economy.
 The ECP is a collaborative project of two U.S. Department of Energy organizations, the Office of Science and the National Nuclear Security Administration.